UFC Fight Night: Cejudo vs. Dillashaw: Predictions & Analysis

 A few statistical edges stand out.
 Cerrone throws significantly more leather — a 0.6 sig. strike per minute gap.
 Hernandez is far more active with takedowns, averaging 3.0 more per 15 minutes.
 Cerrone has tighter striking defense, making opponents miss more often.

-**The Pick: Alexander Hernandez over Donald Cerrone.** The model gives Hernandez a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Cerrone at 35% implied while our model sees 40% — a 5-point disagreement that could signal value.
+The Pick: Donald Cerrone over Alexander Hernandez.
+This is essentially a pick'em.
+The model nudges toward Cerrone at 51%, but there's almost nothing separating these two.
+Notably, the betting market has Cerrone at 35% implied while our model sees 51% — a 16-point disagreement that could signal value.

 Joanne Wood vs Ariane da Silva